okami101/vuetify-admin/packages/docs/guide/api-platform.md

 ### Books list

 API Platform demo support sorting on all fields for books.
 We can also filter on both title and author.
-API Platform use annotation for adding all this features :
+For that it uses PHP annotation :

 **`api/src/Entity/Book.php`**